 One difficulty the United States faces in forming a Gulf coalition is locating available vessels from sympathetic navies.
 To participate, affected countries in Europe or Asia require a “blue-water” capability – large surface ships such as frigates and cruisers capable of sailing far from home.
 Few countries have significant numbers of these ships available, and fewer have excess ships available to deploy away from their shores.
 Japan has declined to contribute any ships to the operation, preferring to keep its forces closer to home in contested waters.

 Other challenges are common to any coalition situation.
-The Maritime Analysis and Operations Centre-Narcotics in Lisbon, Spain is a similar naval-oriented combined mission.
+The Maritime Analysis and Operations Centre-Narcotics in Lisbon, Portugal is a similar naval-oriented combined mission.
 Participating countries have different legal constraints and operating procedures.
 Units supporting the operation have both coalition and national priorities that may conflict with one another.
 Overclassification of intelligence and restrictions on information inhibit communication and the establishment of a common maritime picture.
 Other challenges include expected differences like language barriers, risk tolerance, and management styles.
 NATO, the oldest military alliance in the world, is still challenged by such issues.
 Despite years of warfare in Afghanistan and against the Islamic State in Iraq and the Levant, frustration over national limitations, authorities, and missions frustrates senior government leaders.

 An easier solution for a maritime coalition may be to build from existing task forces.
 The Combined Maritime Forces are a 33-country naval partnership consisting of three task forces that operate in the Gulf as well as the Gulf of Oman, Red Sea, and along the coast of Africa.
 Co-located with the U.S. 5th Fleet in Bahrain, the Combined Maritime Forces has almost two decades of coalition experience conducting counterterrorism, counterpiracy, and countertrafficking missions and promoting a “safe maritime environment.”
 One of its subordinate units, Combined Task Force 152, patrols the Gulf, promotes naval integration, and consists of units from the Gulf Arab states, the United Kingdom, the United States, and other partners.
 So far in 2019, the task force has coordinated more than 25 vessels from contributing states.
 Instead of spending diplomatic capital and hours establishing a new coalition, Combined Task Force 152 could be used as a framework for expanding maritime security operations.